-Since the formation of FoWHL in 1998 a number of authors have been invited to speak at the library, starting with appearances by novelist Doris Lessing, agony aunt Anna Raeburn and actor and author Stephen Fry, all of whom were then resident in West Hampstead and kindly agreed to become patrons of FoWHL.
+Since the formation of FoWHL in 1998 a number of authors, actors, journalists and performers have been invited to speak at the library, starting with novelist Doris Lessing, agony aunt Anna Raeburn and actor and author Stephen Fry, all of whom were then resident in West Hampstead and kindly agreed to become patrons of FoWHL.

-Most recently, in December 2016 the FoWHL Players, accompanied by the Occasional Choir, treated a full house to a series of Season's Readings; festive fare, some hilarious, some poignant, plucked from the bookshelves.
+We had another full house in December 2016 when the FoWHL Players, accompanied by the Occasional Choir, treated us to a series of Season's Readings; some hilarious, some poignant, plucked from the bookshelves.
 The readers were locals actors Michael Simkins and Julia Deakin, joined by one of the stars of West Hampstead, actress and Celebrity Masterchef winner Sophie Thompson.
 Adding their voices to this wonderful evening were singers Phyllida Hancock, Marie Louise Clark and Andrew Frank.

 In October 2016, our Writer in Residence Ted Booth combined with FoWHL member Flick Rea to put on an excellent evening of works by Hampstead Poets.
 A report of the evening from the West Hamptead Life website can be seen here.

 Before then, in September 2016, our guest was the author Kate Summerscale, who talked about her books The Wicked Boy and The Suspicions of Mr Whicher, and in general about the Victorian public's fascination with detectives and murder cases.
 In July, our guest was the author and film-maker Iain Sinclair, who discussed his latest book London Overground – A Day's Walk Around the Ginger Line in front of an attentive capacity crowd.
 For a report of the evening from our friends at West Hampstead Life click here